symfony/symfony-docs/form/dynamic_form_modification.rst

 Customizing your Form Based on the Underlying Data
 --------------------------------------------------

-Before starting with dynamic form generation, recall what a bare form class looks like::
+Before starting with dynamic form generation, remember what a bare form class looks like::

     // src/AppBundle/Form/Type/ProductType.php